IBM-Blockchain-Archive/connectathon/README.md

 ## Follow these steps and quickly join a Marbles Trading Network

 ### Prerequisites
+_Note: It is highly recommended to open any hyperlinks in a new browser tab; if not you will be navigated away from this page_
 - <a href="https://git-scm.com/downloads" target="_blank">Git client</a>
 - <a href="https://www.docker.com/products/overview" target="_blank">Docker v1.12 or higher</a>
 - [Docker-Compose v1.8 or higher](https://docs.docker.com/compose/overview/)